 What’s CITB doing to bridge the gap?

 We’re committed to helping construction employers deliver the pipeline of work faster, better and more efficiently.
-Through partnerships and commissioning we will deliver much-needed training where it is most in demand.
+Using our evidence base on skills requirements, we will ensure employers can access the high quality training their workforce needs.

-Working with industry we’ve launched Go Construct, a new web portal showcasing all of the great career opportunities available in our sector.
+We will also help construction attract and retain new recruits.
+Working with industry we’ve launched Go Construct, a web portal showcasing all of the great career opportunities available in our sector.

 How can you benefit?